 No matter the size of your business, whether you’re starting out or already established, creating an organizational chart for small business planning is a necessary exercise.

 There are numerous reporting relationships to visualize, especially when you have more than one manager in your small business.

 Making an organizational chart can feel challenging, but this guide will make it easier to design an organizational chart that reflects many types of corporate structure.

 Or you can customize a Venngage organizational chart template to create a chart that reflects your management structure in just a few minutes.

 - What is an organizational chart?

-- What is the importance of organizational charts to a small business?
+- What is the purpose of organizational charts for a small business?

 - How to make an organizational chart for a small business